-Errors encountered during these tests will result in flashing I/O LEDs as explained in the maintenance manual.
+Errors encountered during these tests will result in flashing I/O LEDs as explained later in this section.
 If an error occurs, the drive will no longer respond to SCSI commands.
 However, a SCSI reset will abort the error indication and any further diagnostic testing, and it will complete the initialization sequence.
 Powering down and then up while in the failure mode will restart the test.

-The controller uses the default parameters if it cannot read the saved controller parameters from a reserved area of the disk or if that data is invalid (the disk has not been formatted).
+The controller uses the default parameters if it cannot read the saved controller parameters from a reserved area of the disc or if that data is invalid (the disc has not been formatted).
 No controller/drive interface or write/read test will be done in this mode.